-Finally they received a place to live.
+Finally, they received a place to live.
 Then they decided to build a Gurdwara for the generation to come, as there was only one Gurdwara in the country at that time.
-They searched for land, and finally received some in Southall on Oswald Road.
-Where they purchased the land (in 1969) there was a laundry, so a lot of hard work had to be put in to turn a laundry into a Gurdwara.
+They searched for land and finally received some in Southall on Oswald Road.
+Where they purchased the land (in 1969) there was a laundry, so a lot of hard work had to be put in to turn the old laundry building into a Gurdwara.

 An Old Rectory site was purchased in 1989-1990.
 Three acres of land was purchased for a £1 million.
 The Old Rectory was to be used for sports and educational development.